 Even if it is done, shadows will appear on the stage floor, although

-these are less distracting to an audience -- especially one that is
+these are less distracting to an audience, and non existent for patrons

 seated below the stage floor level.